manpreet-singh-onebcg/OBCIAgentTaskSampleRepo/DeveloperSubmissions/README.md

 ## 📂 Folder Structure

-Each developer should create their own folder using the naming convention:
+Each developer should create a new development branch with your name i.e. dev/FirstNameLastName and create their own folder under DeveloperSubmissions folder using the naming convention:
 ```
 DeveloperSubmissions/
 ├── FirstName_LastName/